 Research on school democracy in Taiwan is relatively limited.
-To date, research has indicated that a possible reason for teachers" collective apathy toward school democracy is favorable working conditions and high job security (Chiang, 2008).
+To date, research has indicated that a possible reason for teachers^{} collective apathy toward school democracy is favorable working conditions and high job security (Chiang, 2008).
 Democratic participation among teachers is constrained by time, ability, knowledge, and the attitudes of their supervisors.
 Principal leadership is also a key determinant of democratic participation (Lin, 2009; Tsai, 2003).
 However, a previous study revealed that teacher attitude toward school democracy is positive, even higher than that of administrative staff.
 Five dimensions of teacher attitudes toward school democracy that are relevant to participation in school affairs are perceptions of school democracy, legal issues, value orientation, self-identity, and awareness of the right to express opinions (Tsai, 2009).
-Although teachers generally have positive attitude toward school democracy, the aforementioned studies have shown that teacher involvement in school democracy is low, possibly implying that teachers mistrust school wide participation.
+Although teachers generally have positive attitude toward school democracy is low, possibly implying that teachers mistrust school wide participation.
 The attitudes of school administrators toward school democracy are lower than those of teachers.
 Thus, clarifying the extent to which administrators support school democracy and what factors affect the development process of school democracy warrants further investigation.